Verifying Linux Server Security: What Every Admin Needs to Know

 To view the audit records generated by a triggered rule, administrators can use the native ausearch and aureport utilities.
-Ausearch lets you search your audit log files for specific criteria, while aureport creates summary reports from the audit log files.
+Ausearch lets you search your audit log files for specific criteria, and aureport creates summary reports from the audit log files.

 It is crucial for administrators to ensure that AuditD is properly configured and hardened to provide genuine, reliable information.
-Begin by checking that AuditD’s configuration is immutable using the control option “-e 2”.
-Then, confirm that logs are stored in a centralized, secure location - ideally a server dedicated to accepting remote syslog events.
+Begin by checking that AuditD’s configuration is immutable using the control option “-e 2.”
+Then, confirm that logs are stored in a centralized, secure location - ideally, a server dedicated to accepting remote syslog events.

-AuditD is a very useful - and free - feature for facilitating investigations, especially historical investigations in response to an incident.
-That being said, AuditD does have some serious weaknesses that should be taken into consideration - namely, bugginess, excessive overhead, lack of granularity, missing container support and onerous output.
+AuditD is a very useful and free feature for facilitating investigations, especially historical investigations, in response to an incident.
+That being said, AuditD does have some serious weaknesses that should be taken into consideration, namely bugginess, excessive overhead, lack of granularity, missing container support, and onerous output.

 Final Thoughts on Verifying Linux Server Security